 These are the most common reasons against using off-premises/ external data erasure:

 - Several national laws require companies to leave their data on-premises.
-Personal data is never to be made public to anyone and most federal organizations in most western countries are forbidden by law to make personal data available to someone outside the department or a specific project.
+Personal data should never be public to anyone and most federal organizations in most western countries are forbidden by law to make personal data available to someone outside the department or a specific project.
 Highly sensitive sectors like energy or finance, have strict laws which protect against criminal, digital or terrorist attacks on sensitive county infrastructures.

 - Companies are afraid that crucial or business sensitive information that is handed over to a specialized data erasure or destruction service provider will get leaked.
 There have been incidents where this has actually happened when HDDs were not erased properly.
 And to make things worse, they were sold on an e-commerce platform by a “data destruction specialist.”

 - Firms don’t want to rely on an external data erasure service provider because they can never be certain that the data was not copied and given to a third party beforehand.